The Importance of Knowing Your Net Worth

 How does your net worth compare to others in your age group?

-Here’s a breakdown of both median and average American net worth by age, according to the 2019 Survey of Consumer Finances.
+Here’s a breakdown of both median and average American net worth by age, according to the 2022 Survey of Consumer Finances from the Federal Reserve.

 Age Median Net Worth Average Net Worth